0xn3va/cheat-sheets/Web Application/CORS Misconfiguration/README.md

 Cross-origin resource sharing (CORS) is a browser mechanism which enables controlled access to resources located outside of a given domain.
 It extends and adds flexibility to the same-origin policy (SOP).

+{% hint style="info" %}
-> The same-origin policy is a restrictive cross-origin specification that limits the ability for a website to interact with resources outside of the source domain.
+The same-origin policy is a restrictive cross-origin specification that limits the ability for a website to interact with resources outside of the source domain
+{% endhint %}

 The CORS standard works by adding new HTTP headers that let servers describe which origins are permitted to read that information from a web browser.
 A web application executes a cross-origin HTTP request when it requests a resource that has a different origin from its own.

+{% hint style="info" %}
-> Origin is the triple {scheme, host, port}.
+Origin is the triple: (scheme, host, port)
+{% endhint %}

 For HTTP request methods that can cause side-effects on server data, the specification mandates that browsers preflight the request, soliciting supported methods from the server with the HTTP `OPTIONS` request method, and then, upon approval from the server, sending the actual request.